sorokotyaha/programming_course_work_on_humor_geographic_differentiation/examples/README.md

-This file will contain the description of the content of docs directory
+This file will contain the description of the content of examples directory